MeteoSwiss/opendata-ground-based-measurements/README.md

 <br>

 ## 8. Phenological observations
-The [Swiss Phenology Network](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations/swiss-phenology-network.html) consists of 160 stations.
+The [Swiss Phenology Network](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations/swiss-phenology-network.html) consists of around 160 stations.
 Some 26 different plant species are observed in order to describe the vegetation development.
 On the basis of this information, it is possible to investigate the impact of climate change on the vegetation.
 The observations also serve to generate forecasting models for the start of flowering.

 ### 8.1.
 Data granularity, update frequency, format and volume
 There are files of [data granularity](https://github.com/MeteoSwiss/opendata-download?tab=readme-ov-file#data-granularity) `y` and [update frequency](https://github.com/MeteoSwiss/opendata-download/blob/main/README.md#update-frequency) daily (`recent`) or yearly (`historical`) for each station.